Tracing Multilingual Representations in LLMs with Cross-Layer Transcoders: Related Work

 Prompting strategies also exploit this English-pivot behavior, including direct prompt translation \cite{shi2022language, ahuja2023megamultilingualevaluationgenerative, etxaniz2023multilinguallanguagemodelsthink} and English chain-of-thought reasoning \cite{wei2022chain, vatsal2025multilingualpromptengineeringlarge}.
 While some grammatical features exhibit universal representations across languages \cite{brinkmann2025largelanguagemodelsshare}, lexical and semantic processing appears more language-specific \cite{chi2020finding}.

 These observations align with the recently proposed ``Platonic hypothesis'' \cite{huh2024platonicrepresentationhypothesis}, which suggests that models converge toward abstract, unified representations capturing conceptual essences beyond surface forms.
-The pivot-language behavior, where models develop language-agnostic representations before language-specific decoding, provides empirical support for this hypothesis in multilingual settings.
+The shared multilingual space behavior, where models develop language-agnostic representations before language-specific decoding, provides some empirical support for this hypothesis in multilingual settings.